saylordotorg/course_cs402/Unit07.md

+---
+layout: default
+title: "CS402: Computer Communications and Networks"
+course_description: "A detailed introduction to the basic hardware, software, and architectural components of computer communications in local area networks.
+Focuses on understanding the basics of computer networks, switching, routing, protocols, and security."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Multimedia, Security, and Cloud Computation over the Internet** <span id="7"></span>
 *Multimedia over the Internet becomes more and more popular.
 This unit